cloudsecuritynz/f5ohs/README.md

 ### What is F5OHS?
-F5 Operation Health Sanpshot is a (PIP installable) python package which uses the F5 iControl REST API to gather point-in-time F5 device (appliance or VE) operational status for 20+ configuration objects and key device metrics (full list below.)
-The output is a formatted text string, either written to a file or returning formatted strings for the calling python script to use, for example to be sent in the body of an email.
+F5 Operation Health Snapshot is a (PIP installable) python package which uses the F5 iControl REST API to gather point-in-time F5 device (appliance or VE) operational status for 20+ configuration objects and key device metrics (full list below.)
+The output is two formatted text strings, either written to a file or returning the formatted strings for the calling python script to use,e.g. to be sent in the body of an email.
 As a python script, it can be set to run on a schedule using cron/task scheduler.

+F5OHS is extremely simple to use, requiring only device IP, username and password, to pull the data from almost any current F5 device (appliance/VE) running versions 12.1.5 *onwards*.
+Optional parameters allow you to tailor the output to your requirements.
+F5OHS will use the API to automatically verify what F5 modules are enabled and test only configured and enabled objects from those modules.
+Disabled objects are ignored.
+You dont need to provide any other details, if a module/object is not provisioned and enabled then the script will ignore it.

 ### What checks are performed?
 1. Device Uptime in days, hours and minutes